CalilDrissi/dev-reports/Notes - UI lecture.md

 also begin js today.  create roadmap to follow

 ---
-the more time you spend on activity today the easier it will be tomorrow.
+the more time you spend on activity today the easier it will be the next day.